Band on the Wall: Later history

 The area fell into decline during the middle of the 20th century as the textile manufacturing industry declined and many people left the area; the market was also suffering.

 In 1975 local jazz musician Steve Morris and his business partner Frank Cusick bought the George & Dragon with the idea of turning it into a jazz club; a conversation with Johnny Roadhouse convinced them to name it the Band on the Wall.
 Jazz musicians from the local area as well as international artist played at the club.
 The late 1970s saw the emergence of a new sound, punk, and it was at the Band on the Wall that many of the Manchester punk bands played.
 This was part of the New Manchester Review nights, a fanzine and listings magazine which was the starting point for the now defunct City Life.
-Many notable post-punk bands played during this time including Buzzcocks and the Fall amongst others.
+Many notable post-punk bands played during this time including Buzzcocks and the Fall, amongst others.
 The venue was also used by the Manchester Musicians Collective.
 An album entitled A Manchester Collection was released by Object Records featuring some of those members in April 1979.
 Several other bands later released music through Factory Records, including Joy Division and A Certain Ratio.
 In 1982 the venue briefly closed for some internal redevelopment work.
 It was after the reopening that the Dizzy Gillespie logo was first used.
 It was during this decade that the venue began to gain an international reputation for so-called "World Music" and a programme that covered multiple genres.
 Performers who went on to gain international reputations included Mick Hucknall, who played on several occasions as Frantic Elevators.
 Other notable performances came from Purrkur Pillnikk, who supported The Fall for three dates in 1982, with supporting vocals from a young Björk.

 Rebirth

 Band on the Wall is operated by Inner City Music Ltd, a registered charity.
 The organisation was awarded £3.2 million in July 2007, in combined awards by Arts Council England and the Heritage Lottery Fund as part of a £4 million project to transform the venue into a 21st-century centre for music.

-The Band on the Wall was refurbished before reopening on 25 September 2009 with a performance by the venue's patrons Julian Joseph and Mica Paris.
+The building was refurbished before reopening on 25 September 2009 with a performance by the venue's patrons Julian Joseph and Mica Paris.

-On 18 June 2018, Inner City Music Ltd announced that Arts Council England had approved £1.65 million stage two Capital funding for the venue’s Bigger, Better, Stronger expansion plan.
-The plans include the renovation of the derelict Cocozza building, which adjoins the venue and the enlargement of the auditorium by demolishing the wall from which it derived its name.
+On 18 June 2018, Inner City Music Ltd announced that Arts Council England had approved £1.65 million stage two capital funding for the venue's Bigger, Better, Stronger expansion plan.
+The plans included the renovation of the derelict Cocozza building, which adjoins the venue and the enlargement of the auditorium by demolishing the wall from which it derived its name.

+On 3 March 2022, Band on the Wall reopened with a larger stage and increased capacity from 350 to 520.